 Curl is the tendency of paper to curve at its edges.
 Excessive curl can cause paper feeding problems.
-Curl usually occurs after the paper passes through the printer fuser, where it is exposed to high temperatures.
-Excessively high toner coverage, humid conditions, and paper types can contribute to paper curling.
+Curl usually occurs after the paper passes through the printer, where it is exposed to high temperatures.
+Storing paper unwrapped in humid conditions, even in the paper tray, can contribute to paper curling.